thomasbattram/thesis/index/thesis.knit.md

 Our results suggest removing CpG sites with low variances may make it more likely to remove sites with greater effects.
 Variance had a modest ability to predict whether or not a CpG site was likely to be identified in an EWAS, and it did not add to the predictive ability of heritability, despite explaining a higher proportion of variance in effect estimates.
 This may be explained by two things.
 Firstly, having a lower variance in the independent or dependent variable increases the standard error of the beta coefficient in a linear regression.
 Secondly, heritability will in part determine variance of DNA methylation.

-* Enrichment stuff here
+### Choosing sites to measure {#choosing-sites-to-measure}

+As discussed in __Section \@ref(ewas)__, the HM450 array was designed to capture DNA methylation in various regions of the genome.
+The probes of the array target over 99% of protein coding genes and predominantly target the promoter regions of these genes (REF).
+The newer HMEPIC array captures much of what the HM450 does, and further covers 58% of FANTOM5 enhancers [@Pidsley2016].

+The trend for DMPs to be enriched for promoter regions suggests there may have been some justification for the chosen sites.
+However, not all promoter regions were enriched with DMPs and bivalent promoters were depleted for DMPs.
+Enrichment of enhancers was also seen, but the magnitude of enrichment was smaller.
+When designing future arrays, these results suggest that continuing to target promoters and enhancers, whilst avoiding gene regions that are less likely to be actively transcribed may yield more associations in EWAS.

+Despite the tissue specific nature of DNA methylation, the regions for which DMPs identified in The EWAS Catalog were found to be enriched were fairly consistent across tissues.
+However, enrichment of DMPs tended to be greater for blood-based genomic annotations, perhaps reflecting the fact the majority of EWAS in the EWAS Catalog were conducted using DNA methylation measured in whole blood.

-### Limitations {#limitations}
+### Limitations {#limitations-04}

-Individual level data were not available and thus to calculate standardised betas, the variance of the trait had to be estimated from external measures of DNA methylation.
+Individual participant data were not available and thus to calculate standardised betas, the variance of the trait had to be estimated from external measures of DNA methylation.
 If the GoDMC sample is not representative of the sample used for the study EWAS then these estimates may be substantially biased.
 Further, many studies do not report the effect estimates from their statistical analyses.
 If there is a marked difference in the studies that do not report effect sizes and those that do, then any associations between standardised effect estimates and DNA methylation site characteristics are likely to be biased.

+Like other observable phenotypes, DNA methylation varies under many contexts.
+Time, sex, tissue type, population, socioeconmic position and many other factors may influence the results of EWAS.
+The majority of EWAS conducted have used DNA methylation measured in whole blood from European adults making the results not necessarily apply broadly outside those bounds.
+The need for tissue-specific data has been discussed previously in __Section \@ref(problems-for-ewas)__.
+Differences in DNA methylation between ethnic groups has been shown previously [@ToinetCronje2020] and the predictive value of a smoking-related methylation score was shown to differ between Europeans and South Asians [@Elliott2014].
+This suggests any biological insight and population health benefits that may be the result of EWAS is likely to to be maximised by diversifying populations.
+It is unclear from this study whether the CpG characteristics and genomic annotations that show evidence that they influence EWAS results, will also influence EWAS results in the same way within a more ethnically diverse selection of samples.

 ## Conclusion {#conclusion-04}
 This chapter demonstrates the potential for using large-scale EWAS databases to understand DNA methylation-trait associations.
 It was found that study design flaws can help explain some associations.
 However, it is noteworthy that the vast majority of studies have accounted for some potential biasing factors, for example 79.1262136% of studies adjusted for batch effects and cell composition.
 Further, there was an invese association between DNA methylation variability and effect size, suggesting that studies that remove variable sites prior to analysis could be excluding important regions from the analysis.
 Finally, cg06500161 _ABCG1_ was identified as being associated with 71 traits that share known biological relationships.
 This highlights the potential to use The EWAS Catalog to identify molecular markers that might underlie the relationship between traits.